Streamlining and modernising levies legislation

 What is the scope of this work?

-The work does not include any consideration of the RDC model, the government’s commitment to matching funding for eligible R&D, or how levy funds are invested by RDCs.
-The work will not seek to review individual levies—the focus is on improving overarching levies processes and legislation.
+The project will not review individual levies—the focus is on improving overarching levies legislation.
 Industries will not be asked to re-submit levy proposals as part of this work.

 What is the overall aim?

-The department’s aim is to deliver more flexible, less complex, contemporary levies processes that support industries in optimising their levy investments and responding to changing circumstances; and are well-placed to adapt to the future needs of both government and industry over the longer term.
+The department’s aim is to deliver more flexible, less complex, contemporary levies legislation that supports industries to optimise the way their levies are invested and to better respond to changing circumstances.
+This will ensure the levies legislative framework is well-placed to adapt to the future needs of both government and industry over the longer term.

 What is sunsetting?

 Sunsetting is a process used by government to remove spent or out of date legislation.
 Sunsetting instruments—including regulations, rules, declarations, orders and so on—must be reviewed by the sunset date to determine whether the instrument is still required and whether it is fit for purpose.